cubefs/cubefs/GOVERNANCE.md

   - External plugins
   - Other storage related topics
 - Must be supported by a Maintainer not associated or affiliated with the author(s) of the sub-projects
+- sub-projects can have their own repositories but follow the same governance mechanism as the main project

 The submission process starts as a Pull Request or Issue on the [cubefs/cubefs](https://github.com/cubefs/cubefs) repository with the required information